kkung111/DIH_Prosecutions/README.md

-# Analysis of Effects of DIH Prosecutions on Drug Overdose Deaths
+# Drug Induced Homicide Prosecutions and Overdose Death in the United States: What’s the “Message”?

 This GitHub Repository contains the code used for the analyses for the paper "Drug Induced Homicide Prosecutions and Overdose Death in the United States: What’s the “Message”?"